derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 Had to implement a copy assignment operator oveload for the Walker class.

 ##### Monday April 29
-Was getting this really weird error where the vector was not able to push back and I went to office hours and fixed it by reserving memory.
+Was getting this really weird error where the vector was not able to push back and I figured out the error was passing a reference of a 2D vector which had some weird shallow copy/deep copy errors which I needed to fix.

 ## To Do
 - [x] Create Box2D world in world object